S3667983/assesment3/readme.md

 ## Analysis:
 Helm Charts are just Kubernates packages and opernation managemers; Kubernates being contianer-orchestration system used for automaticing apps deploymemt, scaling and management.
 The chart itself being collection of files related set of Kubernates resources; which can easily be deployed, even if its highly complex.
 ## Solution:
+Start by creating helm chart with create, of course

 # Deploy non production
 ## Screenshots:
 ## Analysis:

 ## Solution:
+Start by creating the namespace using kubectle,

 # end-to-end non-production
 ## Screenshots: